pfsense/docs/source/usermanager/managing-local-users.rst

 Managing Local Users
 ====================

-In pfSense, user management has been centralized under **System > User Manager**.
+In pfSense® software, user management has been centralized under **System > User Manager**.
 This takes the place of the individual user management and access server settings that used to be available under various subsystems.

 Users are managed at the list view on the **Users** tab.
 The admin user cannot be deleted and its username may not be changed